voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 * PersonDetailPage
     * get server side props, factor out a version we can test using mock store.
-    * switch from withMockRouter to mockUseRouter
+    * switch from withMockRouter to useMockRouter

 * PersonListPage
     * people response not json serialisable. due to invalid json decoding on person.controller.  change to string decode for select and search.
 This clearly has not been tested much.
 Ditto Organisation.controller.